Hounfor/The-Big-Deal-Add-On/README.md

 It's a vanilla FP, but it's been moved.
 It's currently located in the Awano system, northeast of Terra.
 If you can't find it, use the search: on the star map screen, press CTRL + F. And rem,ember that The Opportunist FP is available from April 3034 to April 3056 only.

 – The campaign is too hard, I can't complete it.
 Can you make it easier?
 Campaign difficulty has already been significantly lowered for release.
 Either you don’t have a powerful enough team, or your tactics are ineffective.
 In short, get tougher and smarter, if you're trying to kick the whole galaxy's ass with just Wasp, Cicada, Quickdraw and Charger – that's definitely a bad idea.
+If that doesn't help, Kierk added an easy mode for this in patch 1.7: go to Mods\fps_TheBigDealBEXCE, open mod.json, switch the **AdditionalPlayerMechs** setting to true and save the changes.
+This will allow you to use 8 BattleMechs instead of 4 if you have a second Leopard, but remember that the maximum tonnage limit for each unit is the same for both lances.

 – The campaign is too easy, I want more difficulty!
 I’m very glad that your mercenary unit is so tough.
 You can always try higher difficulty settings if the current ones aren't enough for you, but there won't be any additional campaign difficulty – not everyone likes crazy hardcore.